-Once you know the IP Address of Router, you will be able to Login to your Router and make changes as required.
-You will find below the steps to Login to Router on Mac.
+Logging into Router allows you to make changes to Router Settings.
+You can find below the steps to Login to Router on Mac.

 Login to Router on Mac

-Most people want to login to Route, in order to change Router Security Settings, Update Router Software or to setup Parental controls.
+Most people find the need to login to Router, in order to change Security Settings, Update Router Software or to setup Parental controls.

-Follow the steps below to find the Router IP Address on your Mac.
+The first step is to find the IP Address of Router by going to WiFi Settings on your Mac.

-1. Open System Preferences and click on the Network icon.
+On the System Settings screen, click on the Network icon.

 Note down or copy the Router IP Address, as you will be requiring this information in the next step.

-Once you find the IP Address of your Router, you can login to Router on Mac by following the steps below.
+Once you find the IP Address of Router, you can login to the Router on your Mac by following the steps below.

-2. Type the Router IP Address in the address bar of the browser and hit the Enter key.
+1. Open the Safari browser on your Mac > type Router IP Address in the address bar of the browser and hit the Enter key.

-Unless you have changed the default “User Name” and “Password”, the Username for most Routers is “Admin” and Password is either “Password” or blank.
+Unless you have changed it, the Username for most Routers is “Admin” and Password is either “Password” or blank or Admin.

 Note: Check the website of Router manufacturer to find correct “User Name” and “Password” for your Router.

-In case you are unable to login to Router using default Password, it is likely that your Internet service provider or someone with access to Router has changed the Router Login Password.
+If you are unable to Login to Router using its default Password, it is likely that your Internet service provider or someone with access to the Router has changed its Login Password.

-In such case, you can gain access to your Router by Resetting the Router to its Factory Default Settings by using the Reset Button or Reset Hole located at the back of the Router.
+In such a case, you will have to Reset the Router to Factory Default Settings by using the Reset Button or Reset Hole located at back of the Router.

-Once the Router is Reset to Factory Default Settings, you will be able login to Router on Mac by using the default IP Address, User Name and Password, as provided by the manufacturer of your Router.
+Once the Router is Reset to Factory Default Settings, you will be able login to Router by using its default IP Address, User Name and Password, as provided by the manufacturer of Router.

-After logging in to Router, you will have complete access to its Settings and will be able to change Router Security settings, Router Password and other settings.
+After logging in to Router, you will have complete access to Router Settings and will be able to change its Security settings, Login Password and assign Static IP Address to devices.